paoahu/games/README.md

 # games
-Learn programming logic through games
+Repository of games created with JavaScript.